LapoBini/lapobini.github.io/content/project/ECON210C/index.md

 \ln CPI_t
 \end{bmatrix}
 $$
-and we impose that slow moving variable (the log of real GDP) do not react to a monetary policy shock within the period, i.e. we impose a lower triangular structure on the matrix $B_0$ (then also $B_0^{-1}$ will be lower triangular).
-Lastly, $B_0^{-1}$ is estimated by performing the cholesky decomposition of the variance covariance matrix of the residuals:
+and we impose that slow moving variable (the log of real GDP) do not react to a monetary policy shock within the period while the fast moving ones do (log of CPI), i.e. we impose a lower triangular structure on the matrix $B_0$ (then also $B_0^{-1}$ will be lower triangular).
+Therefore, $B_0^{-1}$ is estimated by performing the Cholesky Decomposition of the variance covariance matrix of the residuals:
 $$ \mathrm{E}[\varepsilon_t \varepsilon_t'] = \mathrm{E}[B_0 u_t u_t' B_0'] $$
 $$\mathrm{I}_{k} = B_0 \Sigma_u B_0' $$
 $$ \Sigma_u = B_0^{-1} B_0^{-1} $$